 You can gather feedback in a variety of ways.
 A crowdsourcing platform can be part of a specific program to develop a new product.
+Read more here about how to use crowdsourcing for product innovation and successful product development.
 You can also get feedback through surveys or by listening to customer concerns in the customer service department, or online on social media.
 Regardless of the way you obtain feedback, be sure it is the first step of your product development process.

 Step Two of Product Development: Ideation

 After you’ve received feedback from existing customers, it’s time to distil that feedback into new ideas.
 There are several parts to the ideation stage and here are the steps we use: